New U.N. climate fund to take risks to promote green tech

 Cheikhrouhou urged the United States, Italy and Canada to firm up initial pledges of cash made last year to the South Korea-based fund.
 Other nations in the Group of Seven, whose leaders will hold a summit in Germany on June 7-8, have already signed formal deals with the fund.

-"It's important that we don't feel the job is done," she said of the initial pledges totalling $10.2 billion for four years from 2015.
+"It's important that we don't feel the job is done," she said of the initial pledges totaling $10.2 billion for four years from 2015.

 Estimates of total investment needs were about $450 billion a year from 2020, split between $350 billion to curb greenhouse gas emissions and $100 billion to adapt to changes such as more frequent downpours and heat waves.